ynonp/blog/docs/_posts/2021-04-13-three-mobx-demos.markdown

 const counterStore = new CountersStore();
 ```

-By exporting the result of new, that is a real object, we created a singleton.
+By exporting the result of new we created a singleton.
 Now every other file in the project that will import the default object from `counters_store` will get the same object.

-So a React component in any file in the project can write:
+A React component in any file in the project can now call:

 ```
 import countersStore from "../logic/counters_store";